 Provides foundation skills to successfully manage client cases in a treatment setting.
 Includes skills in client assessment, treatment planning, treatment plan review, writing of clinical progress notes, treatment summary and discharge planning and coordination with other agencies.
 Methods of instruction include role-play, lecture, class discussion, guest speakers, student presentations and review of students' videotaped assessment interviews.
-Recommended prerequisite: HS 262 or instructor approval.
-Recommended corequisites: WR 121, HS 260.
-Credits: 4 Lecture: 4
+Recommended corequisite: WR 121.

-HS 291 PRACTICUM ADDICTIONS TREATMENT
+PRACTICUM ADDICTIONS TREATMENT

 Practicum is closely supervised opportunity to implement professional skills, knowledge and attitudes presented in prior Addictions Studies coursework.
 Students are placed locally or regionally at schools, public or private agencies and treatment centers, and complete a minimum of 30 clock hours for each credit earned.
 Students also attend a weekly seminar and meet individually with both the practicum instructor and the site supervisor throughout the quarter.
 Course is repeatable for credit.
 Typically offered every term.
+Addiction Studies students much have completed HS 161, HS 162 and HS 206 prior to enrolling in this class.
 NOTE: A minimum of nine credits of HS 291 is required for the Addictions Studies Certificate and 1,000 hours supervised experience are required before taking the Oregon CADC I exam.